Westmount

 Westmount is home to schools, an arena, a pool, a public library and a number of parks, including Westmount Park, King George Park (also known as Murray Hill Park) and Westmount Summit.
 The city operates its own electricity distribution company Westmount Light & Power (Hydro-Westmount).
 The city is also the location of two Canadian Forces Primary Reserve units: The Royal Montreal Regiment and 34th Signals Regiment.

 Traditionally, the community of Westmount has been a wealthy and predominantly anglophone enclave, having been at one point the richest community in Canada.
-It is now the most affluent neighbourhood in Canada outside of Toronto and Vancouver.
+It is still the most affluent neighbourhood in Canada outside of Toronto, Vancouver, and Calgary.

 History

-There are clues of a First Nations presence 4000 to 5000 years ago.
-A large amount of prehistoric burial sites were found within the area of Westmount.
+There are indications of a First Nations presence 4000 to 5000 years ago.
+A large number of prehistoric burial sites were found within the area of Westmount.
+The Anishinaabe and Haudenosaunee (Iriquois) peoples have historically inhabited the Island of Montreal as well as much of Quebec.

 When the first French colonists settled in the area in the middle of the seventeenth century, this area was known by several names including La Petite Montagne, Notre-Dame-de-Grâce and Côte-Saint-Antoine.
 A former farmhouse from this era, Hurtubise House, is the oldest house still standing in Westmount.

 The Village of Côte St-Antoine was first incorporated in 1874.
 It later became the Town of Côte St-Antoine.

 It was renamed Westmount, in 1895, reflecting the geographical location of the city on the southwest slope of Mount Royal and the presence of a large English-speaking population.

-During the twentieth century, Westmount became a wealthy Montreal suburb; a small city dotted with many green spaces.
+During the twentieth century, Westmount became a wealthy residential area within the island of Montreal; a small city dotted with many green spaces.
 Architect Robert Findlay, a resident in the early twentieth century, designed many municipal buildings in the city, including the library, Westmount City Hall and several other buildings of public order.

 In the twentieth century, Westmount was home to some of Montreal's wealthiest families including the Bronfmans and the Molsons.
 This made the city a symbolic target of Front de libération du Québec terrorist bombings in the 1960s, culminating in the 1970 October Crisis.

 Following the death of former Quebec Premier René Lévesque in 1987, the city of Montreal renamed Dorchester Boulevard René Lévesque Boulevard.
 After the city of Montreal changed the name, Westmount retained the name of Dorchester on their portion, as did Montréal-Est.